Youth projects

 It is a psychosocial programme set up to address and foster the development of the best-version-of-me (Tunariu et al., 2017) and engaged citizenship across several interrelated psycho-social domains of change

-including the psycho-social domains of change
+psycho-social domains of change

 including the restorative justice ethos as a cross-cutting one.
 These domains are: